Home Fixed Income What are Government Bonds: Features and Benefits of Government Bonds

 14) What are government bonds and securities?

 Government securities are bonds or bills issued by the central or state government.
-The government offers these securities to raise capital for various development or operational projects and offers assured returns to investors.
+For more detailed information, refer to our comprehensive investment guide on government securities.
+The government offers these securities to raise capital for various development or operational projects and offers returns to investors.

 15) What is the current interest rate on government bonds?